 So it’s not a one click job, but still quite doable.
 And because the media is still there, as is the database, if I ever change my mind (totally unlikely I will ever run again), I could redo this back to a WordPress site.

 I still love ya WordPress, but sometimes I don’t need ya.

 Top / Featured Image: Modified from CC0 Licensed Pixabay Image

-The post "Archiving Old WordPress Sites as Static HTML" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2016/08/archiving-old-wordpress-sites-as-static-html/) on August 21, 2016.
+The post "Archiving Old WordPress Sites as Static HTML" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/08/archiving-old-wordpress-sites-as-static-html/) on August 21, 2016.